jonathanvx/mysql_perf_audit/README.md

 ### Will running this script cause load on the server?
 Is it safe to run?

 ### But I use RDS.
 How would I use this?

+There is [a way to get slow log](http://www.iheavy.com/2014/06/02/howto-automate-mysql-slow-query-analysis-with-amazon-rds/) from AWS for pt-query-digest to process them.